Constitution questions and answers

 A. The Constitution has 4,543 words, including the signatures but not the certificate on the interlineations; and takes about half an hour to read.
-The Declaration of Independence has 1,458 words, with the signatures, but is slower reading, as it takes about ten minutes.
+The Declaration of Independence has 1,458 words, with the signatures, and takes about ten minutes to read.
 The Farewell Address has 7,641 words and requires forty-five minutes to read.

 Q. What party names were given to those who favored ratification and to those who opposed it?

 A. Those who favored ratification were called Federalists; those who opposed, Antifederalists.

 Q. In ratifying the Constitution, did the people vote directly?